 Have you ever been listening to a presentation or a story and felt like it was hard to sit still?
 Imagine being a toddler!
 By letting your kiddo play with shaving cream and occupying their hands, they’ll be more receptive to turning on their listening ears and taking in what you have to say.

 The best layer of protection to keep kiddos safe in any kind of water is to have the water safety skills taught in swim lessons.
 Most importantly - kids learn to float in swim lessons!
 So, if there were to be an accident in the tub, they’d have the skills to roll onto their backs and float in the water until help came.Bonus Bath Time Tip: Floating time!
 Have kids lay on their back while they look at a wall cling sun you put on the ceiling, or a play fishing line you hold over their heads.

 Let kiddos show off what they’ve learned in lessons by floating in the bathtub!
 This is a perfect time to get some practice in between swim lessons.

 At Goldfish Swim School, safety is our #1 priority.
 We teach children ages four months to 12 years the water safety skills they need to be safer in and around the water, and with our proven method, The Science of SwimPlayⓇ, we have fun doing it - which is how kids learn best!
-Learn more about swim lessons by visiting your nearest Goldfish Swim School location’s website!
+Learn more about mommy and me classes and swim lessons by visiting your nearest Goldfish Swim School location’s website!